Fusion GPS

-Fusion GPS is a commercial research and strategic intelligence firm based in Washington, D.C.
-The company conducts open-source investigations and provides research and strategic advice for businesses, law firms and investors, as well as for political inquiries, such as opposition research.
+Fusion GPS is an opposition research and strategic intelligence firm based in Washington, D.C.
+The company conducts open-source investigations and provides research and strategic advice for businesses, law firms and investors, and political campaigns.
 The "GPS" initialism is derived from "Global research, Political analysis, Strategic insight".

 History

 The company was co-founded in 2011 by Glenn R. Simpson, a former investigative reporter and journalist for Roll Call and The Wall Street Journal and Peter Fritsch, a former Wall Street Journal senior editor.

 Work

 Opposition research on Mitt Romney

 Fusion GPS was hired in 2012 to do opposition research on U.S. presidential candidate Mitt Romney.
 In February 2012, the magazine Mother Jones published an article on Frank VanderSloot and his company Melaleuca, who combined had given $1 million to a super PAC supporting Mitt Romney.
-After the article was published, an intern at Fusion GPS did a search of Idaho court records on VanderSloot by phone and fax.
 In January 2013, VanderSloot sued Mother Jones for defamation in the February 2012 article.
 In the course of the litigation, VanderSloot deposed Fusion GPS founder Simpson on the "theory that Mother Jones conspired with Obama's team to defame VanderSloot".
 The seventh Judicial District Court of the State of Idaho dismissed the lawsuit in 2015.